 Council Tax Reduction - changes in your circumstances

-If you, or your partner are on pension credit, you should report most changes to the Pension Service, but you should tell the local authority about the following:
+If you, or your partner get Pension Credit, you should report most changes to the Pension Service, but you should tell the local council about:

-- absence from your home, if the absence is likely to be more than 13 weeks, and
+- absence from your home, if the absence is likely to be more than 13 weeks

 - if you, or your partner are on savings credit only, changes in membership of your household, changes involving dependent children (not a change in the child's age), changes to any capital that could take it over £16,000 and changes to the income and capital of a partner which have not been taken into account in the pension credit claim.